Schlam/scrape-earnings-transcripts/README.md

 This repository contains a script, a notebook and a collection of text files.

-The notebook shows the steps taken to set up this pipeline, and allows for easier modifications relative to the script itself.
+The notebook shows the steps taken to set up this pipeline, and allows for easier modifications.

 This script that can theoretically scrape through the entire collection of earnings call transcripts made available on Seeking Alpha's [earnings](https://seekingalpha.com/earnings/earnings-call-transcripts) page, but in its present state only collects data from the transcripts listed on page 1.